opencadc/opencadc.github.io/storage-inventory/ops/README.md

 The system is built on a distributed architecture that leverages the power of containerization to provide high availability, scalability, and resilience.
 The system consists of multiple nodes that run the Web services on top of various back end storage systems.
 Software applications are used to synchronize file data and metadata across the configured nodes.

+A detailed description of the data model, features and limitations can be found [here](https://github.com/opencadc/storage-inventory/tree/master/docs)

 ### Key Components
 SI can be be used for single or multiple sites.
 The multi-site configurations require a **global inventory** service with a view of all the sites.
 It is through this service that